 Diners Club Club Rewards Mastercard

-The Diners Club Club Rewards Mastercard, isn’t completely gone but BMO shut it down for new applications over a decade ago so it isn’t available to general Canadian populace.
+The Diners Club Club Rewards Mastercard, isn’t completely gone but BMO shut it down for new applications over a decade ago so it isn’t available to the general Canadian populace.

 When BMO took over the North American license for the Diners Club from Citibank there were high hopes for the cards but instead they have pretty much destroyed this iconic brand in Canada and the U.S..
 Luckily, they didn’t kill the cards off completely as anyone who had the cards and didn’t cancel them have been able to continue to use them.
 We just wish BMO would make them available to everyone again instead of just select corporate clients.